Saponi: Culture

-The Saponi are an Eastern Sioan people with a matrilineal society.
+The Saponi were an Eastern Siouan people with a matrilineal society.
 They had settled villages and built houses of post-and-pole frames with central hearths.
 In the 17th century, men wore breechclouts and women wore deerhide aprons.
 Important leaders, such as medicine men, wore feather cloaks.
 British explorer John Lawson wrote that the Saponi were governed by a headman, an elders' council, and, when necessary, a war chief.

 Historically, Saponi people hunted deer, bear, beaver, squirrel, turkey, and other fowl.
 They may have hunted woodland bison and elk.
 They fished in rivers and the Atlantic Ocean.
-They farmed maize, beans, and squash and harvest wild plants including various nuts, berries, and stone fruits.
+They farmed maize, beans, and squash and harvested wild plants including various nuts, berries, and stone fruits.
 Chiefs used staffs of hickory wood.

 History

 17th century

 In 1600, James Mooney estimated there were 2,700 Saponi.
 English explorer Edward Bland wrote in 1650 about the "Occononacheans and Nessoneicks" living on Roanoke River.
 The "Nessoneicks" were Saponi.
 In 1670, John Lederer visited what he described as "Sapon, a Village of the Nahyssans," who were the Saponi.
-Lederer wrote about the Saponi: "The nation is governed by an absolute Moarch; the People of a high stature, warlike and rich."
+Lederer wrote about the Saponi: "The nation is governed by an absolute Monarch; the People of a high stature, warlike and rich."

 In 1671 Thomas Batts and Robert Fallam led an expedition that passed through several Saponi villages.
 After their visit, the Saponi and Tutelo moved downriver and settled with Occaneechi people.
 Nathanial Bacon led an attack against the tribes in 1676.
 This move was likely to avoid increasing attacks from Haudenosaunee people.

 Nearly decimated, the Saponi relocated to three islands at the confluence of the Dan and Staunton rivers in Clarksville with their allies, the Occaneechi, Tutelo, and Nahyssans.

 In 1677, the Virginia colonial government named the Saponi as tributary Indians under the colonial governor's protection.